abdullahdotnet/Software-Finder-Assessment/README.md

 python -c "import duckdb, pandas; print(duckdb.__version__)"
 ```

-Before running anything, make sure these three vendor-supplied inputs are sitting in
-the project root (they're gitignored, so they don't come with the clone):

-- `daily/` — the 42 `scrape_YYYY-MM-DD.csv` files
-- `vendor_reference.csv`
-- `README_DATA.txt`

 ## Running the full pipeline

 Run these in order — each stage reads what the previous one wrote to `scrape.duckdb`: